toptal/test-distrib/rspec-distrib/README.md

 `rspec-distrib` expects to find configuration in `.rspec-distrib` file which is loaded if it exists.
 Configuration is expected to be a Ruby file.

+:information_source: See [rspec/distrib/configuration.rb](lib/rspec/distrib/configuration.rb) for the full list of options.

 ### Spec files to execute